We’re reviewing the method used to set heavy vehicle charges. This is also known as the ‘pay as you go’ model, or PAYGO.

 Updates will be provided on this page as they become available.

 Have your say and learn more about the proposed heavy vehicle charges increase in 2022-23.

 Anyone who owns a heavy vehicle that uses Australian roads pays a vehicle registration fee.
 Heavy vehicle operators also pay a road user charge on diesel fuel.

 The charges are set to ensure that those vehicles that cause more wear and tear on our roads, or those that travel further, pay more.

 State and territory governments use this money to recover what they spend to maintain and improve roads for heavy vehicles.
 The NTC advises transport ministers on these charges.

-Through our review of PAYGO, we will explore if the method we currently use to calculate charges is still fit for purpose.
-We’ll also explore how possible changes could be implemented.
+Through our review of PAYGO, we're exploring if the method we currently use to calculate charges is still fit for purpose.
+We’re also looking at how possible changes could be implemented.

 The PAYGO model was introduced in 1992.
 Transport ministers ask the NTC to review the model about once every five years.

 The process of reviewing how charges are set is called a determination.
 Typically, a determination will develop multiple options and implementation scenarios for ministers to choose from.